Can Pool Chlorine Burn Your Skin? Chemical Safety Guide

 Use a reliable test kit like the Taylor K-2006 to monitor free chlorine levels.
 Test daily during swimming season, and always test before allowing swimming after chemical additions.
 The ideal FC level depends on your cyanuric acid (CYA) level:

-After shocking, wait until chlorine drops below 5 ppm before swimming.
+After shocking, wait until chlorine drops to normal operating levels (typically 1-4 ppm depending on CYA) before swimming.
 For SLAM treatments, maintain shock level chlorine until the pool clears, but restrict swimming during this process.

 First Aid for Chlorine Burns